ptcrealitylab/vuforia-spatial-motion-addon/README.md

 Your robot will need a Vuforia object target in order to be identified and tracked.
 You will have to generate this object target from the Vuforia Developer Portal.
 But first, you need to know the name of your target.
 Do the following:

-With the server running, follow this steps on the VST Server interface on your browser:
+With the server running, follow these steps on the VST Server interface on your browser:

 * Click on 'Add Object'.
 Give this object the name of your robot: 'legoBoost'.
 * Click on 'Add Target'